ueno/dlwrap/README.md

 undesirable to link all supported libraries to the application at once.

-This can be solved by deferring loading of a library with `dlopen` until the first time a function from the library is called.
-Such mechanism is typically implemented through wrappers around the library functions, though defining the wrappers is cumbersome and error-prone.
+With `dlopen`, it is possible to defer loading of a library until the first time a function from the library is called.
+Such mechanism is typically implemented through wrappers around the library functions, though writing the wrappers is cumbersome and error-prone.

-`dlwrap` makes it easily for an application to implement such mechanism.
+`dlwrap` makes it easy for an application to implement the mechanism.

 ## Usage